Sakshyam69/Sakshyam69/README.md

 <h2 align="left">Hi 👋!
-My name is Sakshyam Timsina and I'm currently a Student from Itahari International College.
+My name is Sakshyam Timsina and I'm currently a Student.
 I am from Biratnagar, Nepal.</h2>

 ###